 By DJ Rob

-One thought on “Black History: How “The Declaration (of Independence)” became a controversial pop song by this iconic group in 1970”
+One thought on “Black American History: How “The Declaration (of Independence)” became a controversial pop song by this iconic group in 1970”

 Your thoughts?